jpountz/jpountz.github.io/_posts/2025-10-11-vectorized-evaluation-of-disjunctive-queries.markdown

 problem consists of using a [heap](https://en.wikipedia.org/wiki/Heap_(data_structure)).
-But if your doc IDs are densely allocated, you can often do better by accumulating matches into a bit set, and then replay this bit set.
+But if your doc IDs are densely allocated, you can often do better by accumulating matches into a bit set, and then replaying this bit set.
 This helps save the overhead of re-ordering the heap on every doc ID of every underlying iterator.

 With all that said, let's look at some Java-like pseudo-code that describes how